fissionjs/fission/docs/api/renderables/component.md

 ### Configuration

-The configuration object you pass as an argument to fission.component is the same object you would pass to React.createClass, but with a few added aliases and nice things.
+The configuration object you pass to fission.component is the [same object you would pass to React.createClass](https://facebook.github.io/react/docs/component-specs.html), but with a few added aliases and nice things.

 #### props

 Type: `object`

 This object is used to validate properties passed to the component.
-Alias for `propTypes`.
-Used in conjuction with `fission.PropTypes` which is an alias for `React.PropTypes`
+Alias for [propTypes](https://facebook.github.io/react/docs/component-specs.html#proptypes).
+Used in conjuction with `fission.PropTypes` which is an alias for [React.PropTypes](https://facebook.github.io/react/docs/reusable-components.html)

 ```js
 var fission = require('fission');